 If you cut the acorn squash in half like I've shown it takes about 55 minutes to 1 hour to roast.
 I roast mine at 375 degrees.

-Tips for Making Healthy Roasted Acorn Squash
+Tips for Cutting the Acorn Squash

-- The hardest part of the entire recipe is cutting this baby in half.
-You can microwave the whole acorn squash for a minute or two before trying to cut it.
-Then use a very sharp knife to cut it in half.
-A couple of minutes in the microwave will soften in just enough to help cut it but not completely cook it.
+- You can microwave the whole acorn squash for a minute before trying to cut it.
+A couple of minutes in the microwave will soften it just enough to help cut it but not completely cook it.

 How do you know when acorn squash is done?